 Check the water capacity for all machines you consider and think of the capacity in terms of cola bottles.
-For example, a 2 litre storage capacity is equal to one 2 litre bottle of cola.
+For example, a 2-liter storage capacity is equal to one 2 liter bottle of cola.
 If you can carry that and lift it to counter-top height you should be fine if you cannot you’ll need to find something smaller and accept you’ll have to make more frequent top ups.

 Another option, of course, is to have a fully built in the system like the Siemens above.
 These have they own dedicated water supply meaning no more top-ups!
 This level of integration and fitting will prove expensive, however, something you might only consider as part of a full kitchen restoration.